-There are a few secrets packed into the new AirPods Pro with USB-C
+There are a few secrets packed into Apple's AirPods Pro with USB-C

 Adaptive Transparency and Conversation Awareness tests

-The new and old versions of AirPods Pro 2 are set to support an update coming later this fall alongside iOS 17 that makes AirPods smarter than ever.
+The new and old versions of AirPods Pro (2nd-Gen) are set to support an update coming later this fall alongside iOS 17, making AirPods smarter than ever.

 Adaptive Transparency uses machine learning to determine which sounds in the background should be blocked out and what should come through to the user.
 During our tests, we listened to the sounds of a busy street get muted down to a much more manageable level.
 In another example, we were listening to kitchen sounds.
 To show off how the system learns, a blender started on the pulse setting and at first, the earphones kept it at a mid-level, but as it continued, it recognized it as a bad sound and slowly started to block more of it out.
 Then, a doorbell sound was allowed through the noise-cancelling gates, and so was the sound of a child crying.